crispy43/kether/README.md

 easy to use ethereum client

 ## Get Started
-it is necessary that remote provider and [etherscan.io](https://etherscan.io/apis) api key. if you don't have any provider url, you can use [infura.io](https://infura.io/) account.
+it is necessary that ethereum remote node provider.
+if you don't have any provider url, you can use [infura.io](https://infura.io/) account.
+(currently etherscan api key is not essential)
 ```bash
 $ npm install kether
 ```